Kai Li (businessman): United States Government

-The United States governments considers Li to be wrongfully detained under the Levinson Act.
+The United States governments considered Li to be wrongfully detained under the Levinson Act.

 In 2019, Senator Charles Schumer said: "The Trump administration must use all tools available to prioritize bringing Mr. Li back home so he can be reunited with his family in New York.”
 Numerous lawmakers from New York wrote a letter to Trump urging him to act action on Li's case.

 In 2020, a group of thirteen lawmakers in the United States sent a letter to President Donald Trump urging him to be "tenacious advocates" for those Americans wrongfully detained by the CCP.
 Senator Marco Rubio wrote that Li's detention highlights the risk to Americans if Chinese "security laws" expanded into Hong Kong.

 In April 2022, the State Department adjusted its travel advisory to advise Americans to “reconsider travel” due to “arbitrary enforcement of local laws.”
 In July, Representative Thomas Suozzi sent a letter to President Joe Biden urging him the President to personally intervene in Li's case.